kaianuar/mcp-server-guide/examples/typescript-minimal/README.md

 - Implementing an asynchronous `fetch-json` tool that retrieves JSON data from a URL.
 - Implementing a `summarize-text` prompt template.
 - Implementing a `creative_response` tool that generates a creative text response based on a prompt.
+- Implementing `readFile` and `writeFile` tools for accessing files within a safe `sandbox` directory.
 - Server-side logging using `console.error`.
 - Running the server using the `StdioServerTransport`.